 Section 17 Transportation

-The State of Wisconsin provides transportation benefits.
-Members enrolled in the State of Wisconsin's Medicaid program will be required to contact Medical Transportation Management, Inc. (MTM) for transportation rides throughout the state.
+The State of Wisconsin provides transportation benefits to and from Medicaid covered services.
+Members enrolled in the State of Wisconsin's Medicaid program will be required to contact the state's transportation vendor for transportation rides throughout the state.